Oreo Spiders

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

-Why You’ll Love These Halloween Spider Cookies
+Why You’ll Love This Recipe

-• There’s no baking involved – just melt some chocolate and have fun decorating!
+• There’s no baking involved – just melt some chocolate and have fun decorating.

-• It’s a great recipe to make with the kids – they can help with all of the steps!
+• It’s a great recipe to make with the kids – they can help with all of the steps.
 My kids love making these and sharing them with family and friends.

 Spider Oreo Cookies Ingredients

 • Oreo Double Stuf Cookies – The doubled stuffed ones work best because there’s more cream filling to hold the pretzels.
+If you are unable to find this type, you can always sneak in a little bit of buttercream to help the cookies stick together.

 • Candy eyes – You can use different eye sizes or ones that are all the same size.